industrial-edge/iot-gateway/docs/Installation.md

 ## Setting up the Databus

-In this example, two topics on the IE Databus are used.
+In this example, two topics on the Databus are used.

 The fist one is used by the OPC UA Connector to publish the data read from the PLC:
 For example: `ie/d/j/simatic/v1/opcuac1/dp/r/plc1/default`